 097 84 01 82 71

-Zansar Khan, Bird guide cum driver: Does not know the name of the birds, but has well trained eyes and knows the local bird movement very well.
+Zansar Khan, Bird guide cum driver: Does not know the name of the birds, but has a set of well trained eyes and knows the local bird movement very well.
 He always got us to the right place at the right time.

 We lost his phone number, but Buddha Ram knows him well.